 I highly recommend that you try to find other students in this course to get together with for the purpose of learning the course material.
-This is a difficult course, but no more difficult than the same course that is taught on campus.
 Through the years I have seen the students that make connections with other students consistently perform at a higher level than the students who stay isolated.
 This is true of online courses as well.
 Of course, there are always exceptions.
 This brings up another important issue.
 There is a difference between studying together and cheating - there will be a statement of academic integrity that each student must acknowledge and agree to follow in order to participate in this course.
 Feel free to use the 'student lounge' as a study area to ask each other questions.